 Alternatively, when you need to share your screen, you typically have several options.
 You can choose to share your entire desktop, or only to display a specific window on the screen.
 By sharing only one particular window (e.g., a PowerPoint), you limit the risk of sharing things that you have forgotten to take into consideration.
 Nonetheless, the best solution will always be to close windows with information that you don’t want others to see.

-Finally, it is very important that the IT-manager spreads this knowledge to their team.
+Finally, it is very important that the IT manager spreads this knowledge to their team.

 Sometimes, it is not you but another participant in a video meeting who shares their screen.
 While it is not your responsibility to dictate how others protect their data during the video meeting, you can undoubtedly give them a helping hand.

 If you find yourself in a situation where another person has accidentally shared something on their screen that you were not supposed to see, then kindly draw that person’s attention to it!
 It is similar to when you have something between your teeth.
 At first, it might be a bit embarrassing, but you would want to know right away.
+We also have an awareness training course about video meetings.

 To sum up, you need to choose a video service that fits your organization’s needs.
 By doing this, you reduce the complexity and make sure that it is easier to adhere to good data protection practices.

 Additionally, you should inform and encourage your team to close all the windows containing confidential or private data before their meetings.
 If you make it a habit to close everything, you automatically reduce the risk of sharing confidential data.
+We have a course about this topic in our awareness training.
+You can check it out here.

 Join our 2000+ subscribers and sign up for our newsletter.
 You will receive inspiration, tools and stories about good cyber security practice directly in your inbox.
 Our newsletter is sent out approximately once a month.